raheemumt/mynemo-fyp/README.md

+**Step to run the contaner**
-Run "docker compose up -d --build" for running this app
+1. Run "docker compose up -d --build" for running this app

+2. Open browser. access to http://localhost to run the system

-For custom path
+**For custom path**

 1) edit file compose.yml...

-create new folder outside mynemo-fyp directiry
+> create new folder outside mynemo-fyp directiry
-eg: d:/dev/myProjek
+_eg_: d:/dev/myProjek

-comment (#) or remove line 58
+> comment (#) or remove line 58
-edit line 61 -> /run/desktop/mnt/host/d/dev/myProjek:/var/www/html/public/
+> edit line 61 -> /run/desktop/mnt/host/d/dev/myProjek:/var/www/html/public/

 configuration should be as below: